 How is radial styloid tenosynovitis treated?

 Treatment of De Quervain’s tenosynovitis tends to reduce the pain and restore the movement range of the wrist and hand as much as possible.
-Treatment also aims to reduce the inflammation in order to relieve the signs and symptoms of this condition.
+Radial styloid tenosynovitis treatment also aims to reduce the inflammation in order to relieve the signs and symptoms of this condition.
 Preventing recurrence is also very important.

-Early treatment improves the signs and symptoms of radial styloid tenosynovitis within the first four to six weeks.
+Early radial styloid tenosynovitis treatment improves the signs and symptoms of radial styloid tenosynovitis within the first four to six weeks.
 If radial styloid tenosynovitis occurs during pregnancy it is more likely that the signs and symptoms will resolve after childbirth or after breastfeeding.

-Over the counter painkillers are routinely recommended for the treatment of pain.
+Over the counter painkillers are routinely recommended for the radial styloid tenosynovitis treatment of pain.
 Corticosteroid injections directly into the tendon sheath are also recommended in order to reduce the inflammation and swelling.

 Immobilization of the affected thumb with a splint or brace will help the recovery process by keeping your tendons in rest.
 Applying ice packs on the affected area will reduce the inflammation and swelling.